andreskytt/consent/API.md

 registry in production cases, thus the need to query it via the UI rather than joining the tables on the database side.

-`/api/organizations/{id}` returns information on a particular organization
+`/api/organizations/{id}` returns information on a particular organization.

+### /api/open/services
+Returns a list of services known to the system along with the associated human-readable consent text items containing the consent text presented to the user.

+`/api/services/{id}` return information on a particular service.

 ### /api/dc/consents
 The mapping of [findConsent](#findconsent) to a simple REST API.
 It accepts the URL structure of `/api/dc/consents/{userID}/{DCID}/{svcID}`